How to Turn Your Home Into an Assisted Living Facility

 In this demanding environment, many RCFE administrators are looking to convert their homes into an assisted living facility.
 Indeed, operating an RCFE out of your home can be a fruitful and rewarding endeavor, but it’s important to understand what you are getting into.

-For the purpose of this article, we will explore some of the considerations of opening an RCFE in your home and provide some information that can help you decide if opening a small RCFE is right for you.
+Let’s explore some of the considerations of opening an RCFE in your home and provide some information that can help you decide if opening an RCFE home is right for you.

 Preliminary Considerations of Opening a Home RCFE